-Participating in the FTY recruitment process does not guarantee that a FTY trainee pharmacist is placed with a Training Provider.
+Participating in the FTY recruitment process does not guarantee that an FTY trainee pharmacist is placed with a Training Provider.
 This is determined by the matching exercise.

-Data Required Description Employer Name Name of your organisation (this field is completed by the Pharmacy Recruitment team when your TPI account is created).
-This information will be used by applicants when preferencing.
-Unique ID Auto-generated code specific to each Training Provider.
+Data Required Description Name of your organisation (this field is completed by the Pharmacy Recruitment team when your TPI account is created).
+Employer Name This information will be used by applicants when preferencing.
+Auto-generated code specific to each Training Provider.
 Applicants will need this code during preferencing and can search for you on TPI public site using it.
-Ensure candidates are aware of your Unique ID number.
+Ensure candidates are Unique ID aware of your Unique ID number.
+Please provide us with name; email; address and phone number for the main contact for the organisation with whom potential Primary Contact applicants can get in touch with.
+Please provide the above information for a second contact if you Secondary Contact wish.
+Please select from Scotland North (if all posts offered fall within the North Region - NHS Grampian, NHS Highland, NHS Tayside, NHS Shetland, NHS Orkney, NHS Western Isles) Scotland - East (if all posts offered fall within the East Region - Region NHS Borders, NHS Lothian, NHS Fife);